 As such, COE prices have doubled in the mere span of two years.

-You’d think that the sky-high prices are deterring people from buying cars, however, the numbers show otherwise.
+You’d think that the constant sky-high prices are deterring people from buying cars, however, the numbers show otherwise.

 In spite of the rocketing numbers, Singapore’s car population continues to increase.

 The good news?
 Singapore’s car population is increasing at a relatively controlled rate — likely thanks to COE.

 The COE bidding system is not a new concept in Singapore, having been introduced by the Government in 1990.

 According to Infopedia, Singapore’s car population was increasing at an alarming rate of 12 percent every year between 1975 to 1990.